xiang1103/SOAR_Research/README.md

 # Project Outcome
-Using the relative L2 loss function, both U-Net and FNO achieved 98%+ accuracy at predicting temperature 2m above the surface across the United States.

 On August 2nd, the final poster was delivered at a summer symposium at Stony Brook University in front of more than 100 students, faculties, deans, and parents.